Jessica 6 (band): History

 Their debut album See the Light was released on 6 June 2011.
 The album received positive reviews from contemporary critics, earning an average score of 66/100 on the music review aggregation of Metacritic.
-To coincide with the album's release, Jessica 6 released a free download of the song "East Went Funk" on RCRD LBL.
+To coincide with the album's release, Jessica 6 released a free download of the song "East West Funk" on RCRD LBL.

 Artistry

 Jessica 6 has been influenced by Vanity 6, Apollonia 6, and Britney Spears circa Blackout.
 Their music is described by Allmusic as a "mix of R&B, disco, and hip-hop -- along with healthy doses of freestyle, funk, punk, and pop."
 Jessica 6 also identified Cuban-mafia fashion, the works of Dario Argento, and camp themes as sources of inspiration for the band's fashion and visuals.